ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 		- Worded differently, if you took the last non-infinite speed action before the round ended (triggered abilities are the main infinite speed thing, almost everything else including attacking will prolong the round and count for this), you will go second in the following round.
 	2. Each player gets one additional energy counter
 	3. Each player gets one energy for each of their energy counters.
-	4. Each player unflips all cards on their battlefield except for locations.
+	4. Each player unflips all cards on their battlefield.
 	5. Move to next phase
 2. Round Start
 	1. If an effect refers to round start, it happens here.